<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Diversity in Clinical Trials: The Latest FDA Guidance

-Diversity has always mattered in clinical trials.
+Diversity has always mattered in clinical trials and health care in general.
 As the National Institutes of Health (NIH) notes, “people may experience the same disease differently.”
 With a more diverse pool of clinical trial participants, researchers can better account for these differences and support medical advancements that benefit the broader population.

-For almost 10 years, diversity in clinical trials has been a hot topic; now, it’s inching closer to being a mandate.
+For almost 10 years, diversity in clinical trials has been a hot topic among patient advocacy groups and others; now, it’s inching closer to being a mandate.
 Seeing the ongoing underrepresentation of minority demographics in clinical trials, the Food and Drug Administration (FDA) has taken steps to close health equity gaps.

-As FDA guidance on diversity in clinical trials continues to evolve, we’re providing an overview of where things stand today.
+As guidance on diversity in clinical trials from the FDA and institutional review boards continues to evolve, we're providing an overview of where things stand today.

 The FDA’s Current Guidance on Diversity in Clinical Trials